 QAC has started work on developing a precinct plan for its 15 hectares of land adjacent to Hawthorne Drive north of the airport.
-Early-stage feasibility analysis of the land, including geotechnical and contamination studies, has been conducted.
+Early-stage feasibility analysis of the land, including geotechnical and contamination studies, has been conducted to confirm its readiness for development.